meghasiju06-ui/CrisisText-NLP/dataset/README.md

 label_image – Image-based label
 label_text_image – Combined text-image label

-For this project, the tweet text and humanitarian category labels are primarily used for NLP classification.
+For this project, the tweet text (tweet_text) and humanitarian category labels (label_text) are primarily used for NLP classification.

+### Implementation

+The project was developed and executed using Google Colab.
+The Python source code is provided in the source_code/ folder.